-Organic spelt pretzel twists (7 oz) (Organic spelt flour, organic sunflower oil, salt, yeast and soda)
+- 1 7 ounce bag organic spelt pretzel twists (Organic spelt flour, organic sunflower oil, salt, yeast and soda)

-Golden honey graham crackers (10 oz) (Graham flour, rolled oats, evaporated cane juice, safflower oil, honey, raisin paste, leavening, sea salt, cinnamon, vitamin E)
+- 1 10 ounce box Golden honey graham crackers (Graham flour, rolled oats, evaporated cane juice, safflower oil, honey, raisin paste, leavening, sea salt, cinnamon, vitamin E)

-Organic, dried cranberries (10 oz) (Certified Organic Cranberries, Certified Organic Cane Juice, Certified Organic Sunflower Oil)
+- 1 10 ounce bag dried cranberries (Certified Organic Cranberries, Certified Organic Cane Juice, Certified Organic Sunflower Oil)

-White chocolate chips (10 oz) (Evaporated cane juice, cocoa butter, whole milk powder, nonfat milk powder, soy lecithin (non-GMO), and vanilla)
+- 1 10 ounce bag white chocolate chips (Evaporated cane juice, cocoa butter, whole milk powder, nonfat milk powder, soy lecithin (non-GMO), and vanilla)